Woman was partially sucked out of plane after engine failure, witnesses say

-One person has died after a Southwest plane engine failed in midair today, marking the first accidental domestic airline fatality in nine years, said the National Transportation Safety Board (NTSB).
+A woman died after a Southwest Airlines jet suffered engine failure and made an emergency landing on Tuesday, marking the first accidental fatality on a domestic flight in nine years, according to the National Transportation Safety Board.

-Flight 1380 was en route from New York City's LaGuardia International Airport to Dallas Love Field when the engine failure forced the plane to make an emergency landing at the Philadelphia International Airport this morning.
+Flight 1380 was en route from New York City's LaGuardia International Airport to Dallas Love Field when the plane was forced to land at Philadelphia International Airport Tuesday morning.

-The woman who died was identified as New Mexico resident Jennifer Riordan by her former employer, the University of New Mexico.
+Jennifer Riordan of New Mexico died after she was partially sucked out a window near the engine, according to witnesses.
+Officials did not immediately confirm that account.

+"Jennifer Riordan has passed away as a result of previously reported events on Southwest Airlines flight No. 1380," her family said in a statement.
+"Jennifer's vibrancy, passion and love infused our community and reached across our country.
+Her impact on everything and everyone she touched can never be fully measured.

+"We started dropping," Tranchin told ABC station WPVI in Philadelphia.
+"Some of the crew couldn't hold back their horror.
+And some were crying as they looked out through the open window onto the engine."

-Passengers posted photos from inside showing their midair oxygen masks, a blown-out window and the remains of an engine.
+Passengers posted photos from inside showing descended oxygen masks, a blown-out window and the remains of an engine.

-Witnesses have described seeing a woman be partially sucked out a window near the engine.
-Officials have not confirmed these details.

-Passenger Jim Demetros, who said he was about three rows ahead of where the engine failed, told ABC News everybody was looking at "the woman who was sitting next to the window that had blown out."
+Jim Demetros, a passenger who said he was about three rows ahead of where the engine failed, told ABC News everybody was looking at "the woman who was sitting next to the window that had blown out."

 "It was a pretty harrowing experience," he said, adding that the "crew did fantastic job ... keeping everyone calm."